Latest Update: 3 March 2017

 (music + lyrics, music + some words, words + a beat, etc.)

 A: He needs, at the very minimum, a single instrument playing a recognizable melody, and a single voice singing to that melody in a language he understands.
-Oddly enough, different/more complex orchestrations do not reliably map into stronger powers — just different expressions of the same core concept behind the powers he already receives.
+Oddly enough, different/more complex orchestrations do not reliably map to stronger powers — just different expressions of the same core concept behind the powers he already receives.

 Q: What happens if Doug hears a song while he is unconscious or asleep?